Leaf plastochron index

-Leaf plastocron index is a measure of plant leaf age based on morphological development (the plastochron).
+Leaf plastochron index is a measure of plant leaf age based on morphological development (the plastochron).
 It is useful in studying plant development requiring destructive measurement on multiple individuals.
 By measuring a metric against morphological age, instead of chronological time, one can reduce variations occurring between individuals, thus allowing greater focus on variations due to development.

 What is the leaf plastochron index?

 The leaf plastochron index, also referred to simply as the plastochron index (PI) as it is derived from, is a demography formula used to determine the developmental age and growing rate of a leaf or other growing plant organ.
 This formula was useful when first introduced as it allowed scientists to be able to track the progression and growth of a plant.
 According to American Journal of Botany, the typical variation of the formula for the plastochron index is as follows;